Popular Food Network Star Launches Take-Out Only NY Restaurant

-Food Network star Guy Fieri has a new delivery/take-out-only restaurant in upstate New York.
+Food Network star Guy Fieri has a new delivery/take-out-only restaurant in New York.

 “Guy Fieri’s Flavortown Kitchen” in Colonie, just outside Albany, opened on Thursday, Feb.
 25.